Intergroup violence in bursts: Theory

-Most models in the literature revolve around individual rewards and punishments, called selective incentives \cite{olson65}, on top of a share of the public good.
-For humans these incentives require norms about (in)appropriate behavior in a given situation \cite{fehr03}, as well as monitoring of group members \cite{rustagi10}, and transmission of information (i.e., gossip) through the group's network, which leads to reputations \cite{nowak05} that feed back through selective incentives, with or without leaders.
+Most models of collective action in the literature revolve around individual rewards and punishments, called selective incentives \cite{olson65}, on top of a share of the public good.
+These incentives require norms about (in)appropriate behavior in a given situation \cite{fehr03}, as well as monitoring of group members \cite{rustagi10} and transmission of information (i.e., gossip) through the group's network, which leads to reputations \cite{nowak05} that feedback through selective incentives, with or without leaders.
 This package of mechanisms is crucial for ongoing cooperation in the longer run but needs time to develop, which may not be available when threats are imminent.
 The more time people have, the better they can prepare themselves, which is especially important for high-risk situations.
-Examples are police, soldiers, firefighters, and combat medics who receive professional training that enables them to cooperate effectively and respond to situational stimuli in predetermined manners rather than spontaneously.
-Ordinary citizens who face violent opponents are less prepared or not prepared at all.
-For them, the uncertainties of outcomes, benefits, and costs are higher.
+Examples of well-prepared groups are police, soldiers, firefighters, and combat medics who receive professional training that enables them to cooperate effectively and respond to situational stimuli in predetermined manners rather than spontaneously.
+By contrast, ordinary citizens and amateur fighters lack training and team coordination.
+For non-professional groups, such as ours, the uncertainties of outcomes, benefits, and costs are higher.

-There are earlier models of cooperation without the usual package of cooperation mechanisms, namely models of thresholds \cite{granovetter78}, cascades \cite{watts02b}, and critical mass \cite{marwell93}.
-These models draw on initiative takers or leaders to initiate cooperation, and on strong rationality assumptions, such as perfect information on the numbers of defectors and cooperators.
-The spinglass model is more parsimonious because cooperation can be started by accidental cooperators rather than exceptionally zealous ones, as was already known for the prisoners' dilemma \cite{dion88}.
-If there are initiative takers or leaders \cite{glowacki22}, however, they can be accommodated, as well as exit as a third behavioral option.
-The spinglass model is also more parsimonious because it has no assumptions of strong rationality, which is bounded in violent and other uncertain situations by incomplete information about opponents and their threat, group members beyond face-to-face contact (versus \cite{granovetter78,marwell93}), and payoffs.
+Several earlier models of cooperation do not feature the usual package of cooperation mechanisms; namely, models of thresholds \cite{granovetter78}, cascades \cite{watts02b}, and critical mass \cite{marwell93}.
+Therefore, these models are potentially useful for our study.
+They draw on the assumption that some people take the initiative or leaders set cooperation in motion.
+Yet in many cases, violence occurs in the absence of leaders \cite{ives20}.
+The Ising model points out how cooperation can start spontaneously without leaders, galvanized by accidental cooperators rather than exceptionally zealous ones.
+If there are initiative takers or leaders in favor of violence \cite{glowacki22}, however, they can be accommodated in the model.